 I sell Uni bracelet kits in both 0.5mm nylon cord and wax cotton in my shop.
 There is a wide selection of colours in both 0.5mm nylon cord and 1mm waxed cotton.
 All kits ship with the stainless steel oval buttons.

-If you want notifications of blogposts, YouTube videos, free patterns, special offers, interesting craft related articles, please do sign up here.
+If you want notifications of blogposts, YouTube videos, free patterns, special offers, interesting craft related articles, please select the subscribe link below.